philipptrenz/ChurchTools-Facts-Reporter/README.md

-Note: This software is no longer maintained.
+*Note: This project is no longer maintained.*

 # ChurchTools Facts Reporter